JDDoesDev/presentations/osmi.md

 # **IT NEEDS TO BE TALKED ABOUT**

 Note:
-- I want you to be comfortable having a conversation
+- The conversation needs to be started
-- Take away the fear and stigma by talking
+- The stigma needs to be erased and the first step is opening up the conversation
 - And you people are here.
 You're taking the right steps.
 Even if you don't have mental illness yourself, thank you!

 <!--s-->